 Catie started working in the KSRM News Department in September 2012.
 You can most commonly hear her as the afternoon News Reporter on KSRM 920AM after 1pm.

 Yes, she is Australian, though genuine Aussies have wagered she’s a fake.

-Catie first came to the USA in 2006 for college, looking for a change from her small-town life in rural Australia.
+Catie first came to the USA in 2006, looking for a change from her small-town life in rural Australia.
 Who’d have thought she’d find just what she was looking for here in small-town rural Alaska?

-For several years Catie lived summer to summer, flying back and forth between AK and Oz, but eventually settled in Nikiski after her parents decided they loved this place as much (or perhaps more?) than she did.
+For several years Catie lived summer to summer, flying back and forth between AK and Oz, but eventually settled on the Peninsula after her parents decided they loved this place as much (or perhaps more?) than she did.

 Answers to Common Questions About Australia:

 Do Australian Celebrate Thanksgiving/Fourth of July/Presidents Day?